BOARD & STAFF

 Founder, Executive Director

 Kerry F. Morrison grew up in Southern California, with a deep appreciation for the natural environment.
 He shares a background in non-profit management, community leadership, creative activism, outreach, event planning, marketing, social media & award winning multimedia production, coupled with extensive environmental studies.
-Honorary Mayor of 4 towns in the West Shores of the Salton Sea for two consecutive terms.
-He has a degree in multimedia communications/public relations from California State Universities Fullerton and San Marcos.
+He became honorary Mayor of 4 towns in the West Shores of the Salton Sea for two consecutive terms.
+He has a degree in multimedia communications/public relations from California State Universities Fullerton and San Marcos in addition to studies at 5 other colleges in California.

 In 2011 Mr. Morrison a group of volunteers and scientists founded The EcoMedia Compass and the Save Our Sea!
 Campaign at the Salton Sea, to bring awareness and education for environmental solutions through music, art, science and community.
 He has been a consultant for or partnered with: Greenpeace, Surfrider (Canada), CURE, California Natural Resources Agency, Imperial Irrigation District, Imperial County, West Shores Chamber of Commerce (President), Salton Sea State Recreation Area, West Shores Lion’s Association, West Shores Artists Association, and the San Diego Yacht Club.
 He has been interviewed or published in The LA Times, Washington Post, Al Jazeera, Vice News, Wired, Desert Sun, Imperial Valley Press, Press Enterprise, Borrego Sun, plus other local news outlets.
 He has also appeared in environmental documentaries and publications overseas in France, Germany, Luxembourg, Australia and South Korea.
 Mr. Morrison is passionate about creative science education through the arts and sustainable community development.